 - 1. Individual therapy;

 - 2. Group therapy;

 - 3. Electroconvulsive Therapy (ECT);

 - 4. Drug therapy;

 - 5. Education;

 - 6. Psychiatric nursing care; and

 - 7. Appropriate Hospital Services.

 Medical Services for detoxification are limited to the removal of the toxic substance or substances from the system.
-Detoxification will be covered for a minimum of twelve (12) days annually.

 We cover Medically Necessary treatment in a licensed or certified residential treatment center.